Myth Busting: Asking For Help Makes You Vulnerable

 ''I give and give and give, but little comes back to me''.
 I hear this all the time from people who join networking groups.
 My next question of ''Have you asked?'' is usually followed by an uncomfortable silence ...

 Let's do some myth busting.
-Asking for help doesn't make us vulnerable!
+Asking for help doesn't have to make us vulnerable!

 Now, there can be many reasons why others are not reciprocating, but here I want to focus on just one because it's very common.
 A lot of people just don't like asking for help.